quicwg/base-drafts/draft-ietf-quic-transport.md

-The header form bit, Destination and Source Connection ID lengths, Destination and Source Connection ID fields, and Version fields of a long header packet are version-independent.
-The other fields in the first byte are version-specific.
+The header form bit, Destination and Source Connection ID lengths, Destination and Source Connection ID fields, and Version fields of a long header packet are version independent.
+The other fields in the first byte are version specific.
 See {{QUIC-INVARIANTS}} for details on how packets from different versions of QUIC are interpreted.

 The interpretation of the fields and the payload are specific to a version and packet type.
-While type-specific semantics for this version are described in the following sections, several long-header packets in this version of QUIC contain these additional fields:
+While type-specific semantics for this version are described in the following sections, several long header packets in this version of QUIC contain these additional fields:

 Reserved Bits: